-Nolan’s Batman trilogy can be read radically – unlike the relatively straight forward readings by Žižek and Graeber – as a narrative of radical dialectical opposition: the limitless growth of crony capitalism produces its self-subverting, dialectical opposite.
+Nolan’s Batman trilogy can be read radically – unlike the relatively straight forward readings by Žižek and Graeber – as a narrative of dialectical opposition: the limitless growth of crony capitalism produces its self-subverting, dialectical opposite.
 That is, it can be seen as the story of the escalation of intensity and violence produced by the mounting dialectical tension between late-capitalism and its shadow side.
 This way of reading the Batman movies reveals the intensity of violence and force that capitalism produces, represses, and necessitates.

-In prison for stealing his own merchandise Wayne catches the attention of Raz al Gul, leader of the League of Shadows.
-The League of Shadows is a mysterious entity never directly or fully explained in the films.
+In prison for stealing his own merchandise, Wayne catches the attention of Raz al Gul, leader of the League of Shadows.
+The League of Shadows is a mysterious entity never fully explained in the films.
 The organization is portrayed, however, as a personification of humanity’s self-destructive tendency – of hegemony’s self-subverting, dialectical opposite.
 The group is a gang of mercenaries not pursing justice, peace, or even domination, but rather the take down of civilizations when they reach the point of peak exploitation and inefficiency.

-Batman holds the League of Shadows at bay and in the second film, The Dark Knight, the Joker fills the role of emergent dialectical opposite.
+Batman holds the League of Shadows at bay and, in the second film, The Dark Knight, the Joker fills the role of emergent dialectical opposite.
 In no uncertain terms the Joker wins by revealing to Batman their dialectically co-constitutive existence (proved by the depressed, despairing, and meaningless existence Wayne embodies at the beginning of the third film), by forcing Batman to be at least as brutal as the League of Shadows (queue the interrogation scene), and by turning Harvey Dent into Two Face (this marking the true defeat).
 Team Batman/capitalism/establishment prevails only by virtue of the combined effort of Batman, the police, and political forces – the profane collaboration of capitalist vigilantism, government, and the martial powers of the state.
 Yet still, it cannot escape notice that the perceived victory at the end of The Dark Knight and the implementation of the Dent Act are accomplished only deceitfully.

 The third film, The Dark Knight Rises, is centrally about how the Dent Act (the product of Batman’s toil and Gotham’s political deceit) rids the streets of petty crime, clearing the way for unfettered capitalism and inequality to flourish (see the “there’s a storm coming” scene with, and really the entire character of, Salina Kyle; see also the effectiveness of Bane’s occupy rhetoric).
 A vacuum is created, the über criminal Bane arrives, and the underground erupts.
 As an agent of the League of Shadows Bane is inhumanly strong, intensely devoted, and remarkably resourceful.
 He is the resurgence of the League with one key difference – he is without the brandished moralism.
 There is no talk, in the third film, about how the League needs to destroy Gotham because it has become too corrupt.
-The League persists because, although the streets are safer, the city is still corrupt, still maintaining its staggering inequality.
+The League persists because, although the streets are safer, the city is still corrupt in its maintenance of staggering inequality.

 Bane defeats Batman in a fight, breaking his back and sending him to rot in an underground prison.
 Here Wayne experiences, for the first time, the other side of oppressive, violent hegemony.
 An important sub-narrative runs throughout the third movie which is the conflict between Officer Blake and Wayne about Wayne’s lack of investment in social programming (the orphanage).
 The tension here is that Blake and Batman are more at odds than is immediately apparent.
 While Wayne is privileged in every way, Blake is the orphan, the one who has grown up amid the despair of poverty and abandonment.